pdenno/schedulingTBD/README.md

 # schedulingTBD

-## Introduction

 SchedulingTBD is exploratory software to study human/machine teaming (HMT) in long-running cognitive tasks (work that might continue for weeks or months).
 The cognitive work we focus on is the joint (human and AI) formulation and refinement of solutions written in a domain-specific language (DSLs).
 The DSLs we use are likely to be unfamiliar to the users, so part of the teaming involves mentoring them in the use.
-Specifically, to test our ideas, we focus on collaborating in the design of manufacturing production scheduling systems by mentoring the users in the use of MiniZinc, [MiniZinc](https://www.minizinc.org/).
+Specifically, to test our ideas, we focus on collaborating in the design of manufacturing production scheduling systems by mentoring the users in the use of [MiniZinc](https://www.minizinc.org/).
 Our research goals are to help establish consensus (and eventual [standardization](https://www.iso.org/committee/6794475.html)) on the best practices of
- * AI-mediated system integration,
+ * AI-mediated systems integration,
  * designing DSLs fit for HMT,
  * running AI agent-based interviews to elicit requirements,
  * plan recognition in collaborative tasks,